 Late filing of return.
 An organization that fails to file its return when due (including extension of time for filing) is subject to a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
-The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$210.
+The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$435.
+The penalty won't be imposed if the organization can show that the failure to file on time was due to reasonable cause.
 If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
 Don't include an explanation when you file your return.

 Late payment of tax.
-The penalty for late payment of taxes is usually ^{1/2} of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
+The penalty for late payment of taxes is usually 1/2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
 The penalty can't exceed 25% of the unpaid tax.
 If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
 Don't include an explanation when you file your return.